-In light of plaintiff's failure to establish privity on a class-wide basis, the 2nd Circuit agreed that decertification was proper.
-While The Money Store did not dispute that it had a contractual relationship with class members-including plaintiff -whose loans it owned, it denied it was in privity with class members whose loans it only serviced, but did not own.
-Thus, plaintiff could not establish typicality because his interests were not aligned with those of other class members.
-Plaintiff also could not establish predominance of common questions because the jury would have to make individual determinations as to whether each class member was in a contractual relationship with defendants.
+In light of the plaintiff's failure to establish privity on a classwide basis, the Second Circuit agreed that decertification was proper.
+While The Money Store did not dispute that it had a contractual relationship with class members - including the plaintiff - whose loans it owned, it denied it was in privity with class members whose loans it only serviced, but did not own.
+Thus, the plaintiff could not establish typicality because his interests were not aligned with those of other class members.
+The plaintiff also could not establish predominance of common questions because the jury would have to make individual determinations as to whether each class member was in a contractual relationship with the defendants.